The Blackout (band)

-The Blackout are a post-hardcore band from Merthyr Tydfil, Wales, formed in 2003.
-They released their EP The Blackout!
-The Blackout!
-The Blackout!
-In October 2007 the band released their debut album, We Are the Dynamite.
-Their second record, The Best in Town, was released on 25 May 2009 in Europe and 23 June 2009 in the US, both via Epitaph Records.
-The band's third album - titled Hope, was released on 4 April 2011, and charted at number 27 in the UK album chart.
-Their fourth studio album, titled Start the Party, was released on 21 January 2013.
-The Blackout's final release was a five track EP entitled Wolves, with their farewell tour held in early 2015, finishing in their hometown of Merthyr Tydfil on Saturday 28 March 2015.
+The Blackout are a Welsh rock band from Merthyr Tydfil, formed in 2003.
+In 2007, the band released their debut album, We Are the Dynamite.
+Their second record, The Best in Town, was released in 2009.
+The band's third album, Hope, was released in 2011 and charted at number 27 in the UK album chart.
+Their fourth studio album, Start the Party, was released in 2013.
+The Blackout's final release was a five-track EP entitled Wolves, with their farewell tour held in early 2015, finishing in their hometown of Merthyr Tydfil in March 2015.

 History

 Formation and early years (2003–2006)

 The band formed in 2003 "out of boredom", originally called Ten Minute Preview; however after deciding to ditch this name they renamed themselves The Blackout, taken from a T-shirt saying "I survived the blackout" referring to the New York City blackout of 1977.
 Having performed with the likes of fellow Welsh bands, including Funeral for a Friend, Kids in Glass Houses, The Automatic and Lostprophets, as well as Reuben, Fightstar, and other big name bands The Blackout released their EP The Blackout!
 The Blackout!
 The Blackout! on 23 October 2006 through Fierce Panda Records, this led to Kerrang! nominating The Blackout for Best British Newcomer.